 - Berserk Button: He takes his cooking seriously.

 - Big Eater: He is as passionate about eating as he is about fighting.

 - The Big Guy: The strongman of Nexo Knights.
 In the sets, it's represented by his having a larger minifigure than the others.

-- Genius Bruiser: Despite his brutish, simple-minded appearance, he can be quite clever when he needs to, as seen in "The Maze of Amazement", where he was able to figure which of the maze's walls were fake by strumming his lute and listening for echoes.
+- Genius Bruiser: Despite his brutish, simple-minded appearance, he can be quite clever when he needs to be, as seen in "The Maze of Amazement", where he was able to figure which of the maze's walls were fake by strumming his lute and listening for echoes.

 - Punny Name: His name is a pun on his signature weapon, an axe.